JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Allow users to reorder the tracks in the library/Bin

 ## Adding tracks and cache
-- Adding a track works but there was a bug where no toast was displayed yet the track was added
+- Adding a track works but there was a bug where no toast was displayed yet the track was added #Bug
-- Also the context menu should also close
+- Also the context menu should also close #DONE
 - The cache needs to be invalidated, it seems to be autocached

 ## Auth